davemilller/davemilller/README.md

 - superdave2347@gmail.com

 ### About Me
 Software developer extraordinaire with a computer science degree from Montana State University.
-Currently working as a golang backend engineer at Brightvine.
+Currently working at [Brightvine](https://www.brightvine.com/) as a full stack engineer doing:
+* Backend microservices using golang w/ postgres DB
+* Frontend using react w/ typescript
+* Smart contracts in solidity
+* Blockchain with hyperledger-besu
+* Devops work in kubernetes, gcloud
+* Lots of design & architecture

 I am interested / have experience in:
 - Machine learning / AI applications, including but not limited to:
     * NLP
     * Computer vision